safetyfirstpdx/safetyfirstpdx.github.io/resources/code_of_conduct.md

 An effective code of conduct will cover:

-- a statement of intent
+### A statement of intent

+What values or goals does your organization have?
+How do those values relate to the safety of attendees?

-- a list of specific behaviors considered inappropriate
+### A list of specific behaviors considered inappropriate

+These need to cover common types of harassment and abuse.
+Specifics are important because they reduce the ambiguity of these requests: it's easier to understand and follow 'when someone says they don't want to talk to you, stop' versus 'don't be a jerk'.

-- an open-ended list of actions the organization may take in response to those behaviors
+### An open-ended list of actions the organization may take in response to those behaviors

+Participants need to know the range of things that could happen: are you going to ask everyone to leave?
+Permanently?
+These details help everyone understand you take their safety seriously, and show people who might not be acting in good faith that there will be consequences.

-- additional expectations about participation in the organization, event, or space
+### Additional expectations about participation in the organization, event, or space

+Some communities have other social rules that aren't directly about harassment, like the Recurse Center's "No feigning suprise" and "No well-actuallys".

-- the scope of who the policy affects
+### The scope of who the policy affects

+Most of our events and groups have some aspect of open participation, so we need to be clear about who's under these policies.
+Does it include sponsors?
+Vendors providing a service?

-- who to contact to report a violation, and how to contact them
+### Who to contact to report a violation, and how to contact them

+Without this, you won't have a working policy.

+### Optional items

-- (optional) additional reporting details or guidelines
+- Additional reporting details or guidelines
-- (optional) additional relevant resources for assisting participants such as urgent care medical clinics, crisis lines, resource centers
+- Additional relevant resources for assisting participants such as urgent care medical clinics, crisis lines, resource centers

+If there's anything else you expect people to do, more details you can provide about your process, or outside resources they can access, include them as well.

 ## Example codes of conduct to use